 Whether you choose to make it big or small, you will not regret making this Chocolate Chip Muffins, why?
 Because its soft, it’s moist, it’s packed with chocolate chips and it’s chocolate chip muffin.
-Being a chocolate lover, it goes without saying that my favorite muffin is Chocolate Chip Muffin, followed by Double Chocolate Chip Muffin, Blueberry Muffin then Strawberry Muffin, in that particular order.
+Being a chocolate lover, it goes without saying that my favorite muffin is Chocolate Chip Muffin, followed by Blueberry Muffin Strawberry Muffin and Banana Muffins (in any variation) in that particular order.

 Muffins are considered quick bread, meaning most of the time you just need one bowl to make it, sometimes it doesn’t even require mixer, other times it does.
 Its one of those easy bread that you can make in the morning, assuming you don’t mind waking up 1 hour earlier than your usual, because with bake products nothing is better than a freshly baked out of the oven muffin.
 If you cannot spare 1 hour more in the morning, you can also make it at night before going to bed.
 Then in the morning, you can take your time and enjoy every bite of it.